 Article 50.
-Upon motion duly made and seconded and motion made by Bryan Lauzon, Chairman Planning Board, it was Unanimously Voted for the Town to rezone Assessors Map F16, Block 103, Lot 1-B1 (as shown on the January 2004 Assessors Maps) in its entirety to Village District.
+To see if the Town will vote to rezone Assessors Map F16, Block 103, Lot 1-B1 (as shown on the January 2004 Assessors Maps) in its entirety to Village District.

 This lot is currently shown on the zoning map as being in both the Residential Agricultural and Village Districts.
 The Carver Housing Authority, Meadowbrook Way is located on this parcel and is more in keeping with the Village District, which surrounds it to the northern, western and southern property lines.